 Through our mail order pharmacy, you can order up to a 90-day supply of your maintenance drug.
 Pharmacists dispense the drugs and then ship them through standard mail at no extra cost to you.
 Members who order a 61-90 day supply via mail order may be eligible for discounted Cost Sharing.
 Mail orders less than 60 days are subject to the standard Cost Sharing.
 Refer to the Schedule of Benefits for your mail order Cost Sharing amounts.
-For more information on the mail order program, please contact Member Services for more information on the mail order program.
+To enroll for mail order delivery or for any additional questions, call our mail order pharmacy at 1-888-624-1139.
+Alternatively, you can fill out an enrollment form and mail the form to the address provided at the bottom of the form.
+The enrollment form can be found on our website at Ambetter.CoordinatedCareHealth.com.
+Once on our website, click on the section, "For Member," "Pharmacy Resources."
+The enrollment form will be located under "Forms."